 Online referrals are just like traditional word-of-mouth referrals, only better.
 For years, we’ve asked questions like these to our friends, family and coworkers:

-- My car is in need of some major repairs.
-Do you have an auto mechanic you trust?
+- My car needs repairs.
+Do you have a mechanic you trust?

 - Did you like your realtor, and would you mind sharing their info?